 - An outline of the proposed study.
 This must include the project title, aims, timelines, methods, benefits and purpose of the study, and detailed budget (Maximum 2 pages)

-- If appropriate, provide ethics approval from their institution and/or the research site where the research will be/ has been conducted, i.e., a school.
+- If appropriate, provide ethics approval from your institution and/or the research site where the research will be/ has been conducted; i.e., a school.
 Evidence in writing will need to be obtained before funding is released.

 - If you are applying for conference funding or study assistance not associated with a specific research project, please provide details of the activity and a clear statement outlining the proposed research benefits

-- A detailed Curriculum Vitae (CV) (max.
-4 pages)
+- Provide a detailed Curriculum Vitae (CV) (max.
+4 pages);

-- An indication of the planned outputs arising from this funding, that include details of a related presentation at the next available WAIER Forum.
+- Offer an indication of the planned outputs arising from this funding, that includes details of a related presentation at the next available WAIER Research Forum; and

 Criteria for assessment – Proposals will be assessed on the basis of (as relevant):